-Except as otherwise provided in these Bylaws, a Member providing clinical services at this Hospital shall be entitled to exercise only those clinical privileges specifically granted.
-Said privileges and services must be Medical Staff specific, within the scope of any license, certificate or other legal credential authorizing practice in this State and consistent with the Medical Staff Bylaws, Rules and Regulations, Medical Staff and Health System Policies and Procedures and Health System policies and procedures that have been approved by the Medical Executive Committee.
+Except as otherwise provided in these Bylaws, individuals providing clinical services at this Hospital shall be entitled to exercise only those clinical privileges specifically granted.
+Said privileges and services must be Medical Staff specific, within the scope of any license, certificate, or other legal credential authorizing practice in this State and consistent with the Medical Staff Bylaws, Rules and Regulations, Medical Staff and Health System Policies and Procedures and Health System policies and procedures that have been approved by the Medical Executive Committee.
+If an individual holds clinical privileges but is not credentialed as a Member or APP, the holder of clinical privileges shall comply with these Bylaws, the Rules, and policies to the extent they may logically apply to individuals who hold clinical privileges.